-Get an online quote right now for your home insurance, or find a Financial Advisor near you to get started on creating the right policy for you.
+Get an online quote right now for your home insurance, or find a financial representative near you to get started on creating the right policy for you.
 Once you have insurance with us, you’ll also be able to make a claim quickly and easily; we even have an iPhone app.

 Credit score reflects a client’s level of responsibility and behaviour when it comes to managing their finances.
 Analysis shows a direct link between a person’s credit score and the frequency and severity of claims.
 By using this factor, we are able to more accurately rate individual clients by customizing rates and charging an appropriate premium for the risk.
 Clients with good credit scores will benefit by receiving the most competitive premium.
 The good news is that most Canadians have a “fair” to “good” credit score.

 The factors used to determine the premium a client pays for their home insurance are specific to individual coverage needs.
 The premium amount is directly related to a number of rating factors, including:

 - the age, size and features of your home

 - the materials used to build your home

 - your property claims history

 Other rating factors could include: